rudrab/Shadow/README.md

 Please [raise icon request issue here](https://github.com/rudrab/Shadow/issues).
 Don't forget to add  ***"Icon request"*** label.

+### How to request new icons

+For faster creation of new files, kindly give me those information:
+If you are requesting icon `foo`, kindly send me `foo.desktop` file or atleast the Icon line from the file.
+If you have installed the package from your package manager, it should live on `/usr/share/applications/foo.desktop`.
+If you have installed it yourself, most likely, it will be either at `/usr/local/applications/foo.desktop` (if you have installed it with root) or `~/.local/share/applications/foo.desktop` (if you have installed it without root).

+Another very helpful thing will be providing me the default icon.
+You can just grab a screenshot with the icon visible and send it to me.
+But this is completely optional.

 I will try my best to theme the icons ASAP.

 ## Coffee and Cookies